 Today traditionally woven Welsh wool blankets and throws are very popular not only in the UK but also across the world and are supported by national and international campaigns such as the Campaign for Wool.
 Sustainability has become an important issue for consumers and wool is the natural source of sustainable materials.
-Each year, sheep produce a new fleece making wool a 100% renewable fibre source.
+Each year, sheep produce a new fleece making yarn a 100% renewable fibre source.
 Wool is a 100% natural fibre and has evolved to become one of the most effective natural forms of all-weather protection known to man.

 We’ve all seen a wool fleece but they are usually on the back of a live sheep walking around the fields!
 So how does a wet and maybe dirty fleece get to a cosy, warm, clean fabric suitable for us at FelinFach to make Welsh blankets, throws and cushions.

 ShearingFirstly usually before the summer months, sheep shearing is the process of cutting off the fleece from the sheep.
 The fleeces of sheep can look very different and this leads to the various fleeces being used for different products.
 Some fleeces are coarse and these are suitable for carpet making whereas finer wool is used for clothing and the types of products we make at FelinFach.
 The finest wool is called merino wool.
 The diameter and the crimp of the fleece determine the use of wool.
 The crimp is the waviness of the fibre and is different from breed to breed.
 With merino wool, it’s very fine but the crimp in crossbred wool is several millimetres long.